daivik05/Hashcat-password-cracking/OUTPUT.md

-this is the output received for the [example1.hash](Screenshot1.png) file
+This is the output received for the [example1.hash](Screenshot1.png) file